filodb/FiloDB/README.md

 ### First-Class Histogram Support

 One major difference FiloDB has from the Prometheus data model is that FiloDB supports histograms as a first-class entity.
 In Prometheus, histograms are stored with each bucket in its own time series differentiated by the `le` tag.
-In FiloDB, there is a `HistogramColumn` which stores all the buckets together for significantly improved compression, especially over the wire during ingestion, as well as significantly faster query speeds.
+In FiloDB, there is a `HistogramColumn` which stores all the buckets together for significantly improved compression, especially over the wire during ingestion, as well as significantly faster query speeds (up to two orders of magnitude).
+There is no "le" tag or individual time series for each bucket.
 Here are the differences users need to be aware of when using `HistogramColumn`:

 * There is no need to append `_bucket` to the metric name.
 * However, you need to select the histogram column like `__col__="hist"`
 * To compute quantiles:  `histogram_quantile(0.7, sum_over_time(http_req_latency{app="foo",__col__="hist"}[5m]))`
 * To extract a bucket: `histogram_bucket(100.0, http_req_latency{app="foo",__col__="hist"})`
 * Sum over multiple Histogram time series:  `sum(sum_over_time(http_req_latency{app="foo",__col__="hist"}[5m]))` - you could then compute quantile over the sum.
+  - NOTE: Do NOT use `group by (le)` when summing `HistogramColumns`.
+This is not appropriate as the "le" tag is not used.
+FiloDB knows how to sum multiple histograms together correctly without grouping tricks.
+  - FiloDB prevents many incorrect histogram aggregations in Prometheus when using `HistogramColumn`, such as handling of multiple histogram schemas across time series and across time.

 ### Using the FiloDB HTTP API